llobato/docs/docs/other/install-gwms-frontend.md

     - The `DN` of the %GREEN%VO Frontend Proxy%ENDCOLOR% described previously [here](#credentials-and-proxies).
     - The `fullname` attribute is the fully qualified domain name of the host where you installed the VO Frontend (`hostname --fqdn`).
     A secondary schedd is optional.
 You will need to delete the secondary schedd line if you are not using it.
-Multiple schedds allow the frontend to service requests from multiple submit hosts.
+Multiple schedds allow the Frontend to service requests from multiple submit hosts.

             :::xml